Temeteron/aquarium_raspberry/README.md

 $ git clone https://github.com/Dimitriou/aquarium_raspberry.git
 ```

-2) Customize server, execute with:
+2) Test server, execute with:
 ```bash
 $ node server.js
 ```

-3) Deploy
+3) Deploy your server and test the raspberry

 Deploy your nodejs-server-aquarium-rasberry-app to your raspberry using the resinos of Resin.io.